Giovanni Battista Dagnino: Impact

 Military.
 His pioneering publication on temporary competitive advantage in Strategic Management Journal (2010), has been cited and used since July 2020 by the US Indo-Pacific Command (USINDOPACOM), US Army War College and the Strategic Studies Institute (SSI), in their report An Army Transformed: USINDOPACOM Hypercompetition and US Army Theater Design.
 The USINDOPACOM is responsible for integrated military actions in India, Vietnam, Japan, Korea, Indonesia, China, Australia, New Zealand, and Hawaii.

-Contrary to the customary flows of knowledge that has traditionally arrowed from to military strategy to strategic management, this condition shapes an extraordinary reverse effect from strategic management to military strategy.
+Contrary to the customary flows of knowledge that has traditionally arrowed from to military strategy to strategic management, this condition shapes a reverse effect from strategic management to military strategy.

 Public engagement

 Professor Dagnino is closely involved with business practice and publicly engaged by means of governance and advisory roles, research projects, op-ed writing, and executive and professional education programs.

-He is a knowledgeable executive educator, mindful thinker, public contributor, and keynote speaker.
+He works as an executive educator, commentator, and keynote speaker.